ramgopalcheedu/challenges/back-end/README.md

 # Back End Challenges
 You will find two assignments in the sub-folders here, each with specific instructions on the assignment.
-1. The first is a review challenge, intended to gauge your code issues.
+1. The first is a review challenge, intended to gauge your ability to spot code issues.
 (30 minutes)
 2. The second is a set of implementation challenges, intended to gauge your understanding and familiarity with writing performant and scalable code.
 It assumes familiarity with Java 8, which is our primary back-end language.
 (4 hours, 30 minutes)